Kentuck Knob: Courtyard and terraces

 The wings surround a gravel courtyard, which faces west and is accessed by the house's driveway.
 There is a studio and a carport with a flat canopy on the eastern side of the courtyard, embedded into the knoll.
 In addition, a retaining wall runs along the courtyard's western border.
 The end of the retaining wall contains a stone planter with a copper lamp and a pyramidal shade, which were designed by Wright.
 There are also two large terraces just outside the house.
 The main terrace, the larger of the two, adjoins the living-room wing and extends west and south to the ramparts, running the length of the wing.
 This terrace has a flagstone pavement and includes a rock garden and a triangular pool.
-Another flagstone terrace is located just outside the intersection of the two wings, to the southeast.
+Another flagstone terrace is located to the southeast just outside the intersection of the two wings.
 The secondary terrace is surrounded by a retaining wall and includes a fountain to its north.
 The terraces are separated from the interior by glass walls and are surrounded by parapets that run under the roof.